waltervanheuven/ai-workshop-prg-2025-04/activities/activity5.md

 # Activity 5: Using MCP servers with LLM

 Install MCP servers for Witsy or Claude Desktop app.
+Note the at the moment MCP servers with best with Claude Desktop.

 ## Installing Node